 - WorkDir: The working directory for the Erlang emulator, has to be on a local drive (there are no network drives mounted when a service starts).
 Default working directory for services is %SystemDrive%%SystemPath%.
 Debug log files will be placed in this directory. - Priority: The process priority of the emulator, this can be one of realtime, high, low or default (the default).
 Real-time priority is not recommended, the machine will possibly be inaccessible to interactive users.
 High priority could be used if two Erlang nodes should reside on one dedicated system and one should have precedence over the other.
 Low process priority may be used if interactive performance should not be affected by the emulator process. - SName or Name: Specifies the short or long node-name of the Erlang emulator.
 The Erlang services are always distributed, default is to use the service name as (short) node-name. - DebugType: Can be one of none (default), new, reuse or console.
 Specifies that output from the Erlang shell should be sent to a "debug log".
 The log file is named <servicename>.debug or <servicename>.debug.<N>, where <N> is an integer between 1 and 99.
 The logfile is placed in the working directory of the service (as specified in WorkDir).
 The reuse option always reuses the same log file (<servicename>.debug) and the new option uses a separate log file for every invocation of the service (<servicename>.debug.<N>).
-The console option opens an interactive Windows console window for the Erlang shell of the service.
-The console option automatically disables the StopAction and a service started with an interactive console window will not survive logouts, OnFail actions do not work with debug-consoles either.
-If no DebugType is specified (none), the output of the Erlang shell is discarded.
+The console option opens an interactive Windows NT console window for the Erlang shell of the service.
+The console option automatically disables the StopAction and a service started with an interactive console window will not survive logouts.
+If no DebugType is specified (none), the output of the Erlang shell is discarded. - Args: Additional arguments passed to the emulator startup program erl.exe (or start_erl.exe).
+Arguments that cannot be specified here are -noinput (StopActions would not work), -name and -sname (they are specified in any way.
+The most common use is for specifying cookies and flags to be passed to init:boot() (-s).